about cancer incidence and death data

 - Cancer diagnoses are classified according to the International Classification of Diseases for Oncology, 3rd edition (ICDO-3).

-- Analyses are conducted using the SEER*Stat Rate Session function, and, age-adjusted rates that have been standardized to the 1991 Canadian total population.
+- Analyses are conducted using the SEER*Stat Rate Session function.

 - Currently, this data source only provides information at the Census Division (CD) or Public Health Unit (PHU) level of geography.